How a Reddit Post Outperformed Our Paid Ads

 The unspoken cost of paid acquisition

-Paid ads have a cost that doesn’t show up in the dashboard: the longer you run them, the more your product roadmap quietly bends toward what converts cold traffic instead of what serves the user already inside the app.
-We watched ourselves start to weigh features that would look better in a 15-second pre-roll, and we got nervous about the angle.
+Paid ads have a cost that doesn’t show up in any dashboard: the longer you run them, the more your roadmap quietly bends toward what converts cold traffic instead of what serves the user already inside the app.
+We caught ourselves starting to weigh features for how they’d look in a short pre-roll, and that made us nervous.

-Killing the paid campaign removed that gravity.
-The product got quieter, the team got calmer, and the next three releases were materially better the same month we stopped running spend.
-We had not realized how much the campaign was bending us until it stopped bending us.
-Some of the worst product decisions a team can make are the ones that optimize for the funnel.
+Winding the experiment down removed that gravity.
+The product got quieter, the team got calmer, and the work got better the moment we stopped optimizing for the funnel.
+We hadn’t realized how much the campaign was bending us until it stopped.
+Some of the worst product decisions a team can make are the ones that optimize for the funnel instead of the user.

-We don’t track Reddit traffic anymore — we track features shipped from user feedback.
+We don’t chase Reddit traffic anymore — we track features shipped from user feedback.
 The Development Queue is in-app, and every entry is a fingerprint of someone in the community.

 FAQ